AdireddiChL/Design-Lab/README.md

 ## Populate the database

-- run the following Django Shell Script to populate the databse.
+- run the following Django Shell Script to populate the database.

 ```bash
 python manage.py shell < script.py